 Clinical Context:

 Used to treat musculoskeletal manifestations of MCTD, including arthralgia and arthritis.
-Inhibits primarily COX-2, which is considered an inducible isoenzyme (ie, induced during pain and inflammatory stimuli).
+Inhibits primarily cyclooxygenase-2 (COX-2), which is considered an inducible isoenzyme (ie, induced during pain and inflammatory stimuli).
+At therapeutic concentrations, celecoxib does not inhibit the COX-1 isoenzyme; thus, risk of gastrointestinal bleeding may be lower than with traditional NSAIDs.
+However, as with traditional NSAIDs, risk of serious cardiovascular events is elevated.
+Seek lowest dose of celecoxib for each patient.

 Clinical Context:

 Inhibits gastric acid secretion by inhibition of the H+/K+ -ATPase enzyme system in gastric parietal cells.
 May be effective to treat reflux symptoms in MCTD.
+As in scleroderma, high dose PPI therapy may be needed.
+Other Proton Pump Inhibitors are used with similar clinical efficacy.

 Clinical Context: